Aakash2692/Angular/README.md

 # Angular
-Basics of Angular along with some demo.
+Basics of Angular along with demos.

 This repo consists of information related to Angular which cover topics such as :-